Julius-Ulee/Announcements-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Despite Matakara's protests, Arajin joins Siguma Squad to please Mahoro.<br>Marito takes Arajin out and tells him that they're headed<br>to a raunchy welcome party full of girls.
-When they<br>arrive, Arajin discovers that the party is not at all<br>what he imagined.</p>
+<p align="center">Despite Matakara's protests, Arajin joins Siguma Squad to please Mahoro.
+Marito takes Arajin out and<br>tells him that they're headed to a raunchy welcome party full of girls.
+When they<br>arrive, Arajin discovers that the party is not at all what he imagined.</p>
 </td>
 </tr>
 </table>